stulu08/Applications/mc-client/README.md

 - f
 - more comming soon
 ## How to install:
-- Download the zip folder of the latest version (V1.0.0)
+- Download the zip folder of the latest version (V1.0.1)
-- Unzip the folder(not needed)
+- Unzip the folder(or open it with winrar,etc...)
-- Put the "Stulu Client" folder in %appdata%/minecraft/versions
+- Put the "Stulu Client" folder in %appdata%/.minecraft/versions/
-- Put the "stulu" folder in %appdata%/minecraft
 - Create a new minecraft profile with the version "Stulu Client"(between 1.8.0 and 1.7.10)
 - Launch the new profile

 #### [License](LICENSE)
-### © 2020 Stulu
+### © 2021 Stulu